backdrop-contrib/gallery_recipe/README.md

 - [Colorbox](https://github.com/backdrop-contrib/colorbox)
 - [HTML5 Upload](https://github.com/backdrop-contrib/html5_upload)

-If you install the recipe with the Backdrop project browser, you will be able to install the required modules as well.
+If you install the recipe with the Project browser, Backdrop will install the required modules as well.

+In case you already use Colorbox: The recipe will change its 'Style' from "Default" to "Plain (mainly for images)".
+You can adjust the style in the Colorbox settings (Configuration > Media > Colorbox).

 Installation